Spidees/SCUM-ServerManager/README.md

 ## 2. Running the Script

-1. Make sure your server is running as a service via NSSM (see: https://nssm.cc/usage).
+1. Make sure your server is running as a service via NSSM (see: above # NSSM Service Setup).
 2. Run the PowerShell script `SCUMServer.ps1` as administrator.
 (Tested and recommended for proper operation.)
 3. The script will automatically perform backups, updates, restarts, and send notifications according to the config.